SalTor/runescape-hiscores/README.md

 # OSRS (Old School RuneScape) Hiscores
-Just a small interface I've been working on in my free time to display the stats of users of the legacy MMORPG RuneScape.
-(The version of the game initially based on the 2007 version of the game.)
+Just a small interface I've been working on in my free time to display the stats of users for the legacy version of the MMORPG RuneScape--as it was in 2007.

 ## What You Will Need
 - [node.js](https://nodejs.org/en/)